davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 low-temperature samples to maximum depths of ~80 km for the high-temperature cohort.

 ### Ca-in-olivine barometer

-Peridotite barometers are based on the decreasing Al content of orthopyroxene with depth [@Nickel1985; @Brey1990; @Nimis2000].
-However, in the absence of garnet, the reaction is purely thermometric, with nearly vertical isopleths in P-T space [@Herzberg1978; @Gasparik2000].

 Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine